 Are Solar Pool Heaters Worth It?

 Solar pool heaters are a great way to save money on energy costs.
-The upfront cost of a solar pool heater can be higher than a traditional gas or electric pool heater, but the ongoing costs are much lower.
-The higher upfront cost is easily offset by the little to no running costs of the heater.
-Solar pool heaters are also environmentally friendly and can help you reduce your carbon footprint, find out how a solar pool heater works before purchasing one as well.
-In case solar heaters aren’t your style, feel free to check out my recommendations on the best swimming pool heaters.
+The upfront cost of a solar heating system can be higher than a traditional gas or electric pool heater, but the ongoing costs are much lower.
+It can certainly help raise your pool temperature to the desired level if you live in a mild climate, especially paired with a solar pool cover.
+However, solar water heaters are less effective than electric or gas pool heaters.
+So, I recommend going with gas or electric if you live in colder weather or don’t have great sun exposure.
+Solar panels are also environmentally friendly and can help you reduce your carbon footprint (find out how a solar pool heater works before purchasing one as well).
+If you’re interested in a solar model, check out my research on the best solar pool heating system.
+And if solar heating isn’t your style, feel free to check out my recommendations on the best swimming pool heaters.

 If you have more questions, feel free to reach out.
 I’m happy to help!